ManuBoca92/cledara-tech-task/README.md

 - Select `E2E Testing`.
 - Select the browser of your choice e.g `Chrome`.
 - Click on `Start E2E Tesing in Chrome` button.

+## Test report

+I used mochawesome html reporterer for this project.
+To generate test report after running tests, you will need to run these commands `yarn run report:merge`
+`yarn run report:generate`
+Test reports can be found locally in `mochawesome-report/output.html`.